An isovariant Blakers--Massey theorem: The Blakers--Massey theorem

 \begin{defn} Let $n_\bullet: \{ \text{chains of strictly increasing subgroups of $G$} \} \to \mathbb{Z}$ be a conjugacy-invariant function on the set of chains of subgroups of $G$, and let $f:X \to Y$ be an isovariant map.
 We say that $f$ is $n_\bullet$-connected if $\ilink{f}: \ilink{X} \to \ilink{Y}$ is an $n_\mathbf{H}$-connected map of spaces for all chains of strictly increasing subgroups $\mathbf{H}$. \end{defn}

 There are some important differences between isovariant connectivity and equivariant connectivity.
 For example, a finite-dimensional $G$-representation $V$ is not isovariantly weakly contractible.
+That is, the unique map from $V$ to the formal terminal object is not an isovariant weak equivalence.
 Moreover, the inclusion $V \to S^V$ has isovariant connectivity $n_\mathbf{H} = \infty$ for all chains of subgroups $\mathbf{H}$ that do not contain $G$.

 We are ready to prove the isovariant Blakers--Massey theorem.
+We note that this is a special case of Theorem \ref{thm-higher-isvt-BM}.

 \begin{thm} Suppose that the following is a homotopy pushout square in the isovariant category:

 If $u$ is $n_\bullet$-connected and $v$ is $m_\bullet$-connected, then the cartesian gap map of the square is $(n_\bullet + m_\bullet - 1)$-connected. \end{thm}